My Teen Just Got A Learners Permit: Do I Need to Add Them to My Auto Policy?

 The best day of your teen’s life can be the scariest day of yours.
 When they hit fifteen years and six months in most states, they get a driving permit.
 Your teen has every reason to be happy -- freedom.
 You have every right to be scared -- teen driving statistics.

 Teen Driving Accidents Are Even Worse Than You Think

 The combination of inexperience and a still-developing frontal lobe is quite deadly.
 Six teens die in car crashes each day in America.
 Hundreds of more teen drivers are injured.
 Teenage drivers are 3x more likely to be in a fatal crash compared to all other age groups.
 Auto insurance costs more for boys for several reasons.
 According to a Kansas City University Study boys are far more likely to drive outside the law:

 Adding your teenaged son to your policy could cost up to $6,186 more each year.
 Adding your daughter is typically less – but still no bargain.
 You can expect to pay thousands more annually for any teen driver.

 Your Insurance Company is Going to Find Out Anyway

-There’s a reason your insurance company wants to know your children’s names and ages when you signed up for auto insurance.
+There’s a reason your insurance company wants to know the names and ages of your kids when you signed up for auto insurance.
 Even if you don’t contact them when your teen gets their learner’s permit, the insurance company will still know.
 It is best to contact your insurance agent in advance to discuss your options.
 In most cases, it is cheaper to add your new teenage driver to your auto insurance policy.

 Try To Ask Your Insurance Agent For Discounts